+Based on Behavior

-Specifies which components the occupant can use during path planning.
-The options include All, None, and From List.
-The Use Elevators drop-down menu also contains a Based on Behavior option.
-If this option is selected, the occupant will only use elevators when its behavior contains a Go To Elevators action, see Section 5.3.3 for more information.
+[elevators only] The occupant will only use elevators when their behavior contains a Go To Elevators action.
+See Section 5.3.3 for more information.
 Otherwise, the occupant can use all non-restricted elevators at any time.